google/oss-fuzz/docs/getting-started/new_project_guide.md

 By default, the fuzzing engine will generate input of any arbitrary length.
 This is often useful to try unexpected use cases that lead to security vulnerabilities.
-However, if your api does not expect large inputs and will fail on parsing early-on, it is important to add those limits in your fuzz target to avoid those errors altogether.
+However, if your API does not expect large inputs and will fail on parsing early-on, it is important to add those limits in your fuzz target to avoid those errors altogether.
 This can also lead to significant performance improvements.